Dollis Infant School SEN Information Report

 (a) How does the school evaluate the effectiveness of its provision for such pupils?

-The effectiveness of the provision for those with SEN is evaluated in a variety of ways including: annual reviews (for children with statements or Education Health Care Plans); Individual Education Plan (I.E.P. meetings); teacher observations; learning walks; termly Pupil Progress Meetings; target setting and regular reviews of attainment and progress data for children on specific interventions carried out by the Inclusion Manager; regular monitoring of the planning for the provision for those with SEN and regular meetings with staff carrying out the interventions for those with SEN.
+The effectiveness of the provision for those with SEN is evaluated in a variety of ways including: annual reviews (for children with Education Health Care Plans); Individual Education Plan (I.E.P. meetings); Special Educational Needs Support Plan (SENSPs meetings); teacher observations; learning walks; termly Pupil Progress Meetings; target setting and regular reviews of attainment and progress data for children on specific interventions carried out by the Inclusion Manager; regular monitoring of the planning for the provision for those with SEN and regular meetings with staff carrying out the interventions for those with SEN.

 (b) What are school’s arrangements for assessing and reviewing the progress of pupils with special educational needs?